nanobox-io/nanobox-docs/source/engines/common-tasks/build-hooks.html.md

     - 'rake generate_catalog'
 ```

-In the [build script](/engines/scripts/build/), those could be executing with the following:
+In the [build script](/engines/scripts/build/), those would be executed with the following:

 ```bash
 run_hooks "before"